 Tips for buying fresh rhubarb

-When shopping for Rhubarb, it is helpful to know that there are two types of rhubarb, field or farm-grown rhubarb and rhubarb that are grown in a greenhouse preferred to as hothouse rhubarb.
+When shopping for Rhubarb, it is helpful to know that there are two types of rhubarb, field or farm-grown rhubarb and rhubarb grown in a greenhouse preferred as hothouse rhubarb.

 Field or farm-grown rhubarb is easily distinguished by its dark red stalks.
 The flavour of field or farm-grown rhubarb is much stronger and has a more intense rhubarb flavour.